InVEST in Practice

 Marine spatial planning is a process for allocating the spatial and temporal distribution of human activities in marine areas to achieve ecological, economic, and social objectives.
 In the past, marine management practices have often been ineffective because they optimize for a single target species and disregard habitat, non-target species, and how people interact with the environment.
 An ecosystem-based management (EBM) approach attempts to address these weaknesses by considering multiple spatial and temporal scales, linking ecosystems and communities, connecting management efforts across air, land and sea boundaries, and engaging meaningfully with stakeholders.

-InVEST can inform an EBM approach to coastal and marine spatial planning processes by quantifying and mapping the expected changes to a suite of environmental services provided by marine and coastal regions under different management alternatives.
+InVEST can inform an EBM approach to coastal and marine spatial planning processes by quantifying and mapping the expected changes to a suite of ecosystem services provided by marine and coastal regions under different management alternatives.

 Terrestrial Carbon Offsets